Having a documented process in any organization is essential — and SOPs for manufacturing are no different.

 Of course, without implementation, there’s little chance you can find out which processes need improvement.
 In that case, review the effectiveness of the SOP every 6 months or annually.
 This allows you to improve your business procedures constantly.

-In a manufacturing environment, it becomes essential to define the practices expected in any organization to ensure its success.
+In a manufacturing environment, defining the practices expected in any organization to ensure its success becomes essential.
 You can document the processes using tools like Scribe to aid the process.

 Build better SOPs using Scribe & Pages